HybridDog/simple_robots/README.md

 Q.The way you wrote the VM is weird.
 A.I have to account for metadata that may not even be addressable by the same index after the operation.
   Course the code's going to be weird.I pass positions sometimes,metadata on others,depends on if movement is involved.

-Q.Who wrote this?
-A.Currently(EXPAND THIS IF YOU CONTRIBUTE...):
-  gamemanj on GitHub,for original mod.
-  HybridDog on GitHub,for adding place/dig sounds.

 Q.The robots look horrible.
 A.I know.